Of all the training programs I’ve used over the years, the 4-day upper lower split is one of my favorites.

-It’s simple, it’s flexible, and can be used by beginner, intermediate or advanced lifters alike to achieve many different goals – building muscle, getting stronger, or even just retaining muscle while you drop fat.
+It’s a 4 day workout split that’s simple, flexible, and can be used by beginner, intermediate or advanced lifters alike to achieve many different goals – building muscle, getting stronger, or even just retaining muscle while you lose fat.

 Here’s what’s covered: